2019-2020 Call for Artists

 Residencies are open to individual and collaborative artists of all disciplines, including (but not limited to) writers, poets, storytellers, dancers, designers, map makers, musicians, video and film artists, as well as artist collectives.
 Excellent candidates may be makers of 2D or 3D objects and/or have experience in performance, events, installations, new (immersive) media, social practice, or audience-activated artwork.
 Artists will work collaboratively with the Bell Museum public engagement and science learning team, as well as with the museum’s curatorial, academic, and/or research staff, University of Minnesota researchers and faculty, and possibly one another.
 This opportunity is only open to artists who live and work in Minnesota.

 See details and instructions below.
-Interviews with semi-finalists will take place January 28 through February 8, 2019.
-Resident artist selection is expected by the end of February 2019.
-All residencies will be completed between March 1, 2019 and August 31, 2020.
+Interviews with semi-finalists will take place February 18 – March 1, 2019.
+Resident artist selection is expected by the March 18, 2019.
+All residencies will be completed between March 18, 2019 and August 31, 2020.

 This program is funded in part through generous support from the McKnight Foundation.